 On this playthrough I had decided to ramp up the difficulty to the highest setting, Professional.
 I had yet to complete the achievement “5 Professional Silent Assassins” awarded for completing five levels with the “Silent Assassin” rating on the Professional difficulty (kind of self-explantory) and so I aimed to complete the achievement this time around.
 “Silent Assassin” is the best rating in the game.
 To fulfill it you have a set of guidelines including things like; not having your cover blown, no witnesses, only killing your targets, and many, many more rules.

-I had completed a few levels on Rookie and Normal difficulties and getting the “Silent Assassin” rating, so I decided to use similar strategies on the higher difficulty setting.
+I had completed a few levels on Rookie and Normal difficulties and achieved the “Silent Assassin” rating, so I decided to use similar strategies on the higher difficulty setting.
 I jumped into the mission “A New Life” since I knew the perfect way to achieve “Silent Assassin” and played through the level.
 And this is the level that inspired this post.

 Hitman: Blood Money And The Death Of Innocents